 If swelling is your problem and not pain, then try adding an ice pack.
 You can take over-the-counter pain relievers and inflammation reducers to help with these symptoms as well.
 For open wound bites, a topical cream can help prevent infections.

 Should I Get Rid Of A House Centipede?

 Even though it may be tempting to get rid of any and all centipedes, you shouldn’t do so without knowing the benefits of keeping them around.
 Centipedes aren’t eating your wood or carrying a fatal disease.

 But not only are they not doing anything harmful, but they are natural bug repellants.
 Centipedes kill the bugs you really don’t want in your house and are always on the lookout for new prey to pounce on.

-How To Prevent Centipedes From Getting In The House
+How To Prevent A House Centipede From Getting In